dchepenko/nvdata_tranformations/README.md

 # Tranformations

-This project is a set of scripts to trnasfor the data in BigQuery.
+This project is a set of scripts to transform the data in BigQuery.

 ## File Definitions